-On this page Do this File System Client Configuration File System Client Configuration - 10.16.40.65 This page connects the K2 Media Client as a media file system client to the K2 Media Server taking the role of media file system server.
+File System Client Configuration

+This page connects the K2 Media Client as a media file system client to the K2 Media Server taking the role of media file system server.
 If there are redundant K2 Media Servers, both are listed on this page as file system servers.

+Verify that the K2 Media Client is connecting to the correct K2 Media Server or Servers, as follows:

-File system client configuration This file system client will connect to the file system server(s) listed here.
-Image: File system server #1 Image: File system server #1 File system client parameters : Configured correctly Check < Back For Level 1, the client connects to the L1 RAID storage device For Level 2, the client connects to the only server.
-For Level 2R, the client connects to server A as file system servel and server B as file system server 2.
-For Level 3, the client connects to server 1.
-For Level 3R, the client connects to server 1. as file system server 1 and server 1B as file system server 2.
+- For Level 1, the client connects to the L1 device. - For Level 2, the client connects to the only server. - For Level 2R, the client connects to server A as file system server 1 and server B as file system server 2. - For Level 3, the client connects to server 1. - For Level 3R, the client connects to server 1A as file system server 1 and server 1B as file system server 2.

 Refer to the K2 Storage System Instruction Manual to identify servers.
 Click Check.
 When the wizard reports that the configuration check is successful, click Next.